Private, In-Home Tutoring in Medford, Oregon

-SchoolTutoring Academy’s tutoring programs for Medford students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Medford, Oregon students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship programs are available at $156/month.

 The Medford School District abounds in opportunities for its students and families.
 Following the Common Core State Standards (CCSS) set forth in both Oregon and nationwide, growing minds are presented with tech-savvy educational facilities, exceptional enrichment programs, and the highest level of quality teacher and support staff available.
 With use of the CCSS, academic expectations and utilized materials are set at a high level throughout the district, and results-driven educational practices are reflected in consistently high graduation rates and standardized test scores.

 We currently cover the following Medford-area school district: Medford School District 549C.

 Educating Our Parents: Understanding the Medford District Curriculum